 Here’s one more reason you might feel distant from the Lord, He has a purpose for what feels like a wilderness.
 I hesitate to mention this because I know we can easily jump to this one and just assume we’re feeling distant because God has a plan for it.
 This shouldn’t be our default answer.
 I think we need to flesh out the possibility of the things mentioned above, and if we don’t find any hidden things there, we can find hope here.
 I think it’s hope-filled because we can remind ourselves that God is good and be encouraged to pursue Him in the midst of whatever circumstance.
 If this is you, you might find some more encouragement in this post.

 I’m not sure where you find yourself right now but I have grown so passionate to help women find prayer more accessible and ultimately close that gap we can feel that causes us so much anxiety and overwhelm.
 We can enjoy life in God’s presence.
 Is every day perfect?
 Of course not!
 That’s honestly why we’ve made so many tools to help you.

 If you’re tired of the distance, do not chalk this post up as a sweet encouragement but take it as a challenge and a charge.
 Root out what might be creating the distance from the list above and know what we want to help equip you.
 Here are three specific ways we want to do that.

-Developing a Fluency in Prayer course – coming this January, we’ve got a 9 module course all on getting fluent (and comfortable) in prayer.
-Want to know when it launches and get it for an introductory price?
-Sign up here.
+Developing a Fluency in Prayer course – We’ve got a 9-module course all on getting fluent (and comfortable) in prayer.

 Fresh Start Devotional – This 31-day Devotional is the perfect place to discover the internal struggles that keep us from praying and creating distance with God.
 Daily action steps help you start moving in the right direction.
 Grab it here.